History of the automobile: Horseless carriage or veteran era

 Throughout the veteran car era, the automobile was seen more as a novelty than a genuinely useful device.
 Breakdowns were frequent, fuel was difficult to obtain, roads suitable for traveling were scarce, and rapid innovation meant that a year-old car was nearly worthless.
-Significant breakthroughs in proving the usefulness of the automobile came with the historic long-distance drive of Bertha Benz in 1888, when she traveled more than 80 km from Mannheim to Pforzheim, to make people aware of the potential of the vehicles her husband, Karl Benz, manufactured, and after Horatio Nelson Jackson's successful transcontinental drive across the US in 1903 on a Winton car.
+Significant breakthroughs in proving the usefulness of the automobile came in 1888 with the historic long-distance drive of Bertha Benz, the wife of Carl Benz, when she traveled more than 80 km from Mannheim to Pforzheim, to make people aware of the potential of the vehicles her husband manufactured, and in 1903 after Horatio Nelson Jackson's successful transcontinental drive across the US on a Winton car.

 Brass/Edwardian era

 A Stanley Steamer racecar in 1903.
 In 1906, a similar Stanley Rocket set the world land speed record at 127.7 mph at Daytona Beach Road Course.